This PDF is the current document as it appeared on Public Inspection on 04/14/2014 at 08:45 am.

 III.
 EPA's Approach To Review Infrastructure SIPs

-EPA is acting upon the SIP submissions from MDE that address the infrastructure requirements of section 110(a)(1) and (2) of the CAA for the 2008 Pb NAAQS.
-The requirement for states to make a SIP submission of this type arises out of section 110(a)(1).
+EPA is acting upon the SIP submission from MDE that addresses the infrastructure requirements of CAA section 110(a)(1) and (2) for the 2010 NO2 NAAQS.
+The requirement for states to make a SIP submission of this type arises out of CAA section 110(a)(1).
 Pursuant to section 110(a)(1), states must make SIP submissions “within 3 years (or such shorter period as the Administrator may prescribe) after the promulgation of a national primary ambient air quality standard (or any revision thereof),” and these SIP submissions are to provide for the “implementation, maintenance, and enforcement” of such NAAQS.
-The statute directly imposes on states the duty to make these SIP submissions, and the requirement to make the submissions is not conditioned upon EPA's taking any action other than promulgating a new or revised NAAQS.
+The statute directly imposes on states the duty to make these SIP submissions, and the requirement to make the Start Printed Page 21175submissions is not conditioned upon EPA's taking any action other than promulgating a new or revised NAAQS.
 Section 110(a)(2) includes a list of specific elements that “[e]ach such plan” submission must address.

 Ambiguities within section 110(a)(1) and (2) may also arise with respect to infrastructure SIP submission requirements for different NAAQS.
 Thus, EPA notes that not every element of section 110(a)(2) would be relevant, or as relevant, or relevant in the same way, for each new or revised NAAQS.
 The states' attendant infrastructure SIP submissions for each NAAQS therefore could be different.
 For example, the monitoring requirements that a state might need to meet in its infrastructure SIP submission for purposes of section 110(a)(2)(B) could be very different for different pollutants, for example because the content and scope of a state's infrastructure SIP submission to meet this element might be very different for an entirely new NAAQS than for a minor revision to an existing NAAQS.